Slicer/Slicer/Docs/user_guide/settings.md

 ### Runtime environment variables

 The following environment variables can be set before the application is started to fine-tune its behavior:
 - `PYTHONNOUSERSITE`: if it is set to `1` then import of user site packages is disabled.
+For example, this will prevent Slicer to reuse packages downloaded/built by Anaconda.
+- `QT_SCALE_FACTOR`: see [Qt documentation](https://doc.qt.io/qt-5/highdpi.html).
+For example, font size can be reduced by running `set QT_SCALE_FACTOR=0.5` in the command console and then starting Slicer in that console.
 - `QT_ENABLE_HIGHDPI_SCALING`: see [Qt documentation](https://doc.qt.io/qt-5/highdpi.html)
 - `QT_SCALE_FACTOR_ROUNDING_POLICY`: see [Qt documentation](https://doc.qt.io/qt-5/highdpi.html)
 - `QTWEBENGINE_REMOTE_DEBUGGING`: port number for Qt webengine remote debugger.
 Default value is `1337`.